 The Nagasaki Kunchi Festival is arguably Japan's most famous festival.
 It is an autumn festival held at Suwa Shrine which has a history of 370 years.
 Today, this festival is held every year for three days starting on October 7th in accordance.
 The colorful (and noisy) festival attracts thousands of visitors nationally and internationally with the solar calendar, drawing large numbers of tourists from both inside and outside Nagasaki Prefecture.
-Background History

 The Kunchi Festival is one of Japan's most famous festival.
 The main event of the festival is the Noh drama (check out the link below for more info on Noh).
 This ritual changed in 1857, however, when a fire hit.
 The festival was re-vamped and now included competitions of people trying to impress with their different performances